Acquisition and administrative expenses

 S&P is an internationally recognised rating agency.
 It analyses and evaluates companies, countries and bonds, among other things.
 It uses its own rating scale, which ranges from AAA for the highest category to CC for the lowest when rating the financial strength of insurance companies.
 The ratings can be modified by adding a plus or minus sign.

 Stress tests are a special form of scenario analysis.
 The objective is to arrive at a quantitative assessment of the potential losses incurred by portfolios in the event of extreme market fluctuations.

 Underwriters are responsible for evaluating risks in the insurance industry, and have the authority to underwrite risks.
-An underwriter estimates the probability and size of a loss as precisely as possible, calculates insurance premiums and establishes policy terms.
+They estimate the probability and size of a loss, calculate insurance premiums and establish policy terms.